doctorfree/MirrorCommand/README.md

 This project began as an attempt to control my MagicMirror with Siri voice commands.
 I was able to get Siri voice control of a MagicMirror working with simple SSH shortcuts that execute Bash scripts on my mirror's Raspberry Pi.
-People don’t seem to know about Apple’s SSH shortcuts.
-They can be used to execute commands on systems that allow SSH access.
+Apple’s SSH shortcuts are a powerful tool for command line control.
+They can be used to execute commands on systems that allow SSH access and they can be configured to activate via voice commands.
+SSH shortcuts enable voice control of anything that can be done at the command line.

 I created shortcuts on my iPhone which use the “Run script over SSH” option for Apple Scripting shortcuts.
 The shortcuts execute the appropriate